 Mechanical or Quartz?

-From a purely functional perspective, quartz watches are superior to mechanical watches.
+From a purely functional perspective (accuracy) quartz movements are superior to mechanical.
 I realize even when solely discussing technical merits, that will be a controversial statement.
 If the main purpose of a watch is to keep track of time (again, arguably), then the fact that even a cheap quartz watch is more accurate than the best mechanical watch is hard to dispute.
 See more about quartz vs automatic here.

 While precision craftsmanship does make for a more accurate mechanical watch, the most expensive watch brands in the world (think Rolex and Patek Philippe) can demand a high ticket price because of their style, technical sophistication, and, of course, reputation.

 Even the most sophisticated quartz watches are the product of modern technological advancements, and anyone who has bought a laptop or mobile phone knows that technology doesn’t hold onto its value.
 For this reason, the classic mechanical watch, with its connection to the historical production of timepieces, is far more likely to have a high initial value and then retain that value.

 On the one hand, a luxury watch that costs thousands, even tens of thousands of dollars has a lot of value to lose, especially with wear and tear.
 On the other hand, luxury watches have a high initial value exactly because they are expected to retain their value.
 In that way, it’s a bit of a self-fulfilling prophecy, but what isn’t in economics?

 If you’re concerned about having a watch that will retain its value, you need to think of luxury.